You are looking at preliminary documentation for a future release. Not what you want? See the current release documentation.

 The discovery and cluster formation processes are responsible for discovering nodes, electing a master, forming a cluster, and publishing the cluster state each time it changes.
-All communication between nodes is done using the transport layer.

 The following processes and settings are part of discovery and cluster formation:

 - Discovery is the process where nodes find each other when the master is unknown, such as when a node has just started up or when the previous master has failed.

 - How Elasticsearch uses a quorum-based voting mechanism to make decisions even if some nodes are unavailable.

 - Voting configurations